ConceptsDockerize your app

 💡

-Session backends may encounter an ErrorStarting status if their images are built for the wrong platform.
+Session backends may encounter a terminated status after starting if their images are built for the wrong platform.